By Rick Steves

 Cruising Lake Lugano with a Stop in Gandria

-One-Hour Loop Trip: The best basic trip is the one-hour circle from Lugano.
-This cruise stops at a few desolate restaurants and hamlets along the far side of the lake, visits Gandria (a peaceful and picturesque little fishing town with several romantic view restaurants), then returns to Lugano (26.40 SF round-trip including stopovers, or 16 SF for one segment, free with Swiss Pass).
+One-Hour Loop Trip: The basic one-hour boat cruise does a loop from Lugano.
+It stops at a few desolate restaurants and hamlets along the far side of the lake, visits Gandria (a peaceful and picturesque little fishing town with several romantic view restaurants), then returns to Lugano (27.40 CHF round-trip including stopovers, 16.60 CHF for one segment, free with Swiss Travel Pass).
 You can get off at any point, look around, and wait for a later boat; from Gandria (see below), you can also return to Lugano by foot or bus.

 Note that if you’re hopping on and off the boat, you’ll actually cobble together the trip from various longer cruises, each with different itineraries.
 Some circle the lake clockwise, others counterclockwise, and not every boat makes every stop (the boat serves only those parts of the lake within Swiss borders).
-Study the boat schedule carefully to note when the next boat comes by and exactly where it stops.
+Pick up the boat schedule (orario) or find it online.
+Study it carefully to note when the next boat comes and exactly where it stops.
+The schedule can be confusing, so ask at the tourist information office or one of the boat docks if you need planning help.

-Stops on the Lake: On the far side of the lake, the best place to break your journey is at the adjacent stops of Cantine di Gandria and Museo Doganale.
-Cantine di Gandria has two traditional trattorias and wine grottos — great for a rustic meal or just a snack and a drink (Grotto Teresa, tel.
-091-923-5895, and Grotto Descanso, tel.
-091-922-8071; they close on different days, so at least one is sure to be open on any given summer day; they’re both closed Nov–April).
-A five-minute walk from Cantine di Gandria takes you to the bright orange Museo Doganale, right on the Italian border, with underwhelming exhibits on customs and smuggling (free, no English but worth a 10-minute visit, April–mid-Oct daily 13:30–17:30, closed mid-Oct–March, tel.
-091-910-4811).
-Boats stop alternately at Cantine di Gandria and Museo Doganale.
+Stops on the Lake: On the far side of the lake, the best place to break your journey is at the adjacent stops of Cantine di Gandria and Museo Doganale, which are a quick walk from each other (boats dock at just one of these stops, not both).
+Cantine di Gandria has two traditional trattorias and wine grottos — great for a rustic meal or just a snack and a drink (daily 11:30–21:00, closed Oct–April, Grotto Teresa: tel. +41 (0)91-923-5895, Grotto Descanso: tel. +41 (0)91-922-8071).
+A five-minute walk from Cantine di Gandria takes you to the bright orange Museo Doganale, right on the Italian border, with underwhelming exhibits on customs and smuggling (3 CHF, no English but worth a quick visit, daily 13:30–17:30, closed mid-Oct–March, tel. +41 (0)79-512-9907).

-From Gandria, you can walk back to Lugano along a great 45-minute lakeside path through restored olive groves, with multilingual signposts telling you all about olive cultivation.
+From Gandria, you can walk back to Lugano along a great 45-minute lakeside path through restored olive groves, with multilingual signposts telling you all about olive cultivation (follow signs for Sentiero dell'Olivo).
 This path brings you to Castagnola, a suburb of Lugano; at the Castagnola post office, catch bus #2, #11, or #12 back into Lugano (or walk another 30 minutes).

 Half-Day Plan: Here's a pleasant way to spend a late afternoon and evening (confirm boat times before departing):